-- Even if you do not stamp the date and/or time with Timestamp, you can do so later using the DPOF function or some printing application (page 101). - · Digital zoom is disabled while date stamping is turned on. - Date stamping is not possible for the following types of images. - Images recorded with certain BEST SHOT scenes (ID Photo, White board, etc.)
+- Even if you do not stamp the date and/or time with Timestamp, you can do so later using the DPOF function or some printing application (page 106). - · Digital zoom is disabled while date stamping is turned on. - · Date stamping is not possible for the following types of images. - Images recorded with certain BEST SHOT scenes (ID Photo, Business cards and documents, White board, etc.)